 Green house gas production from the static energy production

 (primarily electricity production) would have to be brought to

 zero within, say, 10 years.
 The rest of the sectors producing

 green house gases (agriculture, transport etc.) would have to go

 to near zero or be fully offset in the following, say, 10 years

 (both processes would need to commence simultaneously).
 But even

 if this ambitious goal is achieved it is quite likely that

 sufficient CO2 will have been released that temperature gains

 achieved, green house gas production would have to go below zero -

 that is we have to be removing greenhouse gases from the

 atmosphere, taking atmospheric carbon dioxide levels back closer

 Ideally the current economic basis of our society in the West -

-will need to change - especially
+will need to change - especially in the West.
+Sustainable

 population levels need to be discussed and agreed on and steps

 taken to commence implementation of this long term goal.